5 FAH-1 H-620

 d.
 In the Department, direct questions concerning diplomatic notes to the Executive Secretariat Staff correspondence officer, Room 7512, 202-647-0140.
 At post, the protocol officer or the executive section will answer questions concerning diplomatic notes.

-i.
-Preparers must use Times New Roman 14 pitch font when preparing Diplomatic Notes.
-There are two exceptions: Materials prepared by L/T (Treaty Affairs) and by HR/PAS (Presidential Appointments) for the President's signature should continue to use Courier New 12.
+h.
+Preparers must use Times New Roman 14 point font when preparing Diplomatic Notes.
+There are two exceptions: Materials prepared by L/T (Treaty Affairs) and by HR/PAS (Presidential Appointments) for the President's signature should continue to use Courier New 12 point.

 5 FAH-1 H-622 SECURITY CLASSIFICATION

 a.
 All copies, including the original and courtesy copy of a classified diplomatic note, must show the overall classification marking (CONFIDENTIAL, SECRET, or TOP SECRET) at the top and bottom of each page in underlined capital letters.
 On the first page, place the classification flush with the left margin two lines below the seal.
 At the bottom of the first page, center the classification one inch from the bottom.